bruce/spex/README.md

 Spex is a simple language used to define scenarios that model the correct behavior of an executable.

-The description file consists of exactly one `command` line and any number of `scenario` definitions; for example, the following file can be used to verify running `touch /tmp/foo` will create a new file:
+The description file consists of any number of `scenario` definitions; for example, the following file can be used to verify running `touch /tmp/foo` will create a new file:

     scenario "Creates a file" do
       executing 'touch /tmp/foo' do